zphixon/froggi/spec.md

   expressions.
 I won't be talking to you again.
 * 2 - Give me everything.
 I'll be in touch again for those extra page expressions.
-* 15 - Here's some data.
+* 14 - Here's some data.
 I'm eagerly awaiting your response.
+* 15 - Unknown.

 ## Server